$p$-adic monodromy and mod $p$ unlikely intersections, I: Introduction

 \subsection{Acknowledgements}

-The author thanks Ananth Shankar for pointing out the possible applications of the Tate-linear conjecture to characteristic $p$ analogues of the Mumford--Tate and André--Oort conjectures, together with all of his help and enlightening conversations when the author is writing up the paper.
+The author thanks Ananth Shankar for encouraging him to think about the possible applications of the Tate-linear conjecture to characteristic $p$ analogues of the Mumford--Tate and André--Oort conjectures, together with all of his help and enlightening conversations when the author is writing the paper.
 The author thanks Ching-Li Chai for his previous works and theoretical buildups, without which the results of this paper won't be possible.
-The author also thanks Dima Arinkin, Ching-Li Chai, Asvin G, Qiao He, Jiaqi Hou, Brian Lawrence, Yu Luo, Keerthi Madapusi Pera, Devesh Maulik, Yunqing Tang, Yifan Wei, Ziquan Yang for valuable discussions.
+The author also thanks Dima Arinkin, Ching-Li Chai, Asvin G, Qiao He, Jiaqi Hou, Brian Lawrence, Yu Luo, Keerthi Madapusi Pera, Devesh Maulik, Yunqing Tang, Yifan Wei, and Ziquan Yang for valuable discussions.
 Finally, the author thanks Marco D'Addezio for helpful comments as well as kindly pointing out some mistakes in an earlier draft of the paper.
 The author is partially supported by the NSF grant DMS-2100436.